 Pg 71 "Then she heard the sound of running water, and his voice again, singing a song about leaving hearts in San Fransisco."
 Probably a Telemovie reference, but interestingly, it's one of the songs he will later quote to Sabbath on the subject of his missing heart in Camera Obscura.

 Pg 78 "Some of my best friends have been soldiers."
-The Brigadier, UNIT and, arguably, Ace.
+The Brigadier, UNIT, Ace.

 Pg 87 "His parents had died in the Dalek invasion."
 The Dalek Invasion of Earth, obviously.